russellgordon/teaching/src/site/notes/Current Courses/Grade 12 Computer Science/All Prior Classes.md

 [[Current Courses/Grade 12 Computer Science/All Prior Classes#Thread 1, Day 3 - Friday, October 21, 2022|Day 3 - Friday, October 21, 2022]]
 [[Current Courses/Grade 12 Computer Science/All Prior Classes#Thread 1, Day 2 - Thursday, October 20, 2022|Day 2 - Thursday, October 20, 2022]]
 [[Current Courses/Grade 12 Computer Science/All Prior Classes#Thread 1, Day 1 - Tuesday, October 18, 2022|Day 1 - Tuesday, October 18, 2022]]

 <div class="transclusion internal-embed is-loaded"><div class="markdown-embed">

+### Thread 1, Day 11 - Tuesday, November 8, 2022
+#### Agenda
+1. AP Create Task: Working Period
+	- This class is dedicated to completing your [[Current Courses/Grade 12 Computer Science/Tasks/Create Task|AP Create Task]].
+	- Please take one final look over your written responses for this task.
+	- Also please double-check that:
+		- [ ] your video does not exceed 1 minute and 30 MB in size
+		- [ ] you included all of your program code in your PDF file by comparing it to your Xcode project
+		- [ ] have the individual screenshot files ready to be uploaded alongside your written responses
+	- Each student will then be called up to see Mr. Gordon for a brief in-person check in on their progress.

+#### To-do items
+*This evening...*
+- [ ] Finish any remaining work for your [[AP Create Task|AP Create Task]].
+	- We will use class time tomorrow, on Wednesday, to hand in work on the College Board Digital Portfolio website.
+- [ ] Be certain to make a brief post on Spaces to share your progress.

+> [!NOTE]
+> • The firm due date for the AP Create Task is tomorrow, Wednesday, November 9.

+</div></div>

+<div class="transclusion internal-embed is-loaded"><div class="markdown-embed">